rivas-lab/biomarkers/multiprs/figshare_submission/README.md

 - ID: the variant identifier
 - REF: the reference allele
 - ALT: the alternate allele
-- ALT: the risk allele
+- A1: the risk allele
 - weights.<trait>: the coefficients (weights) of the PRS

 Note that we used GRCh37/hg19 genome reference in the analysis and the BETA is always reported for the alternate allele.